We have audited the attached Balance Sheet of OVERSEAS SYNTHETICS

 sale of goods.
 During the course of our assessment, no major weakness

-in internal control has come to dur notice.
+in internal control has come to our notice.

 (5) In respect of transactions entered in the register maintained in

-(6) During the year the Company has not accepted any deposit from the
+(6) Although the Company has not invited deposits from the public,

-(7) In our opinion, the Company does not have an internahaudit system
+(7) In our opinion, the Company does not have an internal audit system

 commensurate with its size and nature of the business.